wylie39/TMR/README.md

 {
     "id": A unique number for the message,
-    "enabled": True or False should we show this message, "homepage_message": " the message itself ",
+    "enabled": True or False should we show this message, "message_text": " the message itself ",
     "airdate": "only show the message on this date, MM/DD/YYYY", "air_date": True or False only recommend on the date above, }